AVG Antivirus Review 2023

 4.0 / 10

-AVG promises simplicity in terms of antivirus protection, and keeps its word, impressing from the first usage with its intuitive design, which makes navigating between the variety of features relatively easy.
-These features don't only stand out for their simplicity though: Users of the free version receive fully adequate protection, whereas paying subscribers can do nearly everything one would want with an antivirus program.
+AVG promises simplicity in terms of antivirus protection and keeps its word.
+We were impressed with its intuitive design since it makes navigating between the variety of features relatively easy.
+These features don't only stand out for their simplicity though: Users of the free version get fully adequate protection, whereas paying subscribers get a full and comprehensive assortment of antivirus tools.

-In terms of support, AVG seems to have lost the plot, all the more confusing since its parent program, Avast Antivirus made up for its own lack of contact possibilities with an excellent support center.
-It seems to follow the same logic that AVG is so easy to use that there shouldn't be any support issues, but that isn't enough for us; There will always be some customers who require personalized assistance, and software developers need to provide a channel for supplying this in a timely fashion.
+In terms of support, AVG lost the plot.
+This is confusing because its parent, Avast Antivirus, offers an excellent support center.
+Perhaps, AVG's developers think their program is so easy to use that there shouldn't be any support issues, but that isn't enough for us.
+There will always be customers who require personalized assistance, and software developers need to provide a channel for supplying this.

 AVG Antivirus